 This was a very good move, especially when you consider that Halloween II (directed by Rick Rosenthal) was supposed to close the book on Ms. Strode and Michael Myers.
 Starting with the third installment, John Carpenter and producer Debra Hill (who also co-wrote the first two movies) wanted to create a Twilight Zone-esque anthology series of films that, like the Cloverfield universe, would only share the name "Halloween" in common.

 Sadly, 1982's Season of the Witch (telling an entirely new story) was negatively received, and Michael Myers (sorely missed by the audience) was brought back into the franchise six years later in 1988's Halloween 4: The Return of Michael Myers.
 From that point on, the concept began to turn stale with the ensuing six films that would be released between 1989 and 2009, including one that cashed in on the hot popularity of Scream in the late '90s and brought back Curtis, 1998's Halloween H20: 20 Years Later.
+She would reluctantly return four years later for Halloween: Resurrection.

 Myers, one of the most iconic horror villains, was beginning to become the victim of overuse.
 By wiping the slate clean, Green and McBride get to reinvigorate Myers without having to waste time talking about his extremely complicated past.
 Even audiences don't want a bad guy with baggage.